 Next is the cross section of a conveyor O-ring, which is the thickness of a given belt.
 For example, the standard O-ring for line shaft conveyor is 3/16” x 13.50” O-ring 83A.
 Since this configuration of a drive belt has a twist, the thickness is lower to allow for the proper stretch of the O-ring.
 The cross-section of a conveyor O-ring can vary from 1/16” all the way up to ¾”.
 While durometer plays a role in the strength of a belt, so does the thickness.
 The thicker a conveyor drive belt the more resilient and powerful the drive belt will be.

 If you are struggling to find solutions to your conveyor maintenance issues give one of our experts a call today!
-Conveyor Concepts is happy to help new customers solve their issues and provide the spare parts they are looking for.
+Conveyor Concepts, Inc. is happy to help new customers solve their issues and provide the spare parts they are looking for.
 Conveyor O-rings and drive belts are difficult waters to navigate but our expert team is ready to help find the best solution for your conveyor system.